Other ADB Members

 |02C - Loan guarantees||EUR2,000,000,000||USD2,212,389,381||

-EUR2 billion COVID-19 Credit Guarantee Scheme (CGS) to support lending to SMEs for terms ranging from 3 months to 6 years, which will be below market interest rates.
-July 21, the Government introduced the Credit Guarantee (Amendment) Bill to the Dáil at second stage, an important step in bringing into effect the EUR2 billion COVID-19 CGS.
-This will ensure the availability of loans of up to six years at a discounted rate with the State acting as guarantor for 80% of each individual loan .
+2 May 2020, EUR2 billion COVID-19 Credit Guarantee Scheme (CGS) to support lending to SMEs for terms ranging from 3 months to 6 years, which will be below market interest rates.
+21 July 2020, the Government introduced the Credit Guarantee (Amendment) Bill to the Dáil at second stage, an important step in bringing into effect the EUR2 billion COVID-19 CGS.
+This will ensure the availability of loans of up to six years at a discounted rate with the State acting as guarantor for 80% of each individual loan.
+28 November 2020, government agrees to extend COVID-19 Credit Guarantee Scheme until the 30th of June 2021 and redundancy provisions until 31st March 2021.

-(i) March 9, EUR200 million for the Rescue and Restructuring Scheme available through Enterprise Ireland for vulnerable but viable firms.
-The scheme would offer loans repayable over a period of 18 months; April 8, (ii) EUR650 million for the SBCI's working capital and longer-term loan schemes; (iii) EUR180 million Sustaining Enterprise Fund for firms in the manufacturing and international services sectors; (iv) EUR7.6 million funding support for online trading; (v) EUR20 million for Microfinance Ireland for COVID-19 loans with interest rates dropped from 7.8% to 4.5%.
-August 31, The Tánaiste and Minister for Enterprise, Trade and Employment, announced that EUR15 million is being made available to re-open the Covid-19 Loan Fund which assists businesses with fewer than ten employees, which have been impacted negatively by Covid-19.
-It provides much-needed funding to help microenterprises meet payments for stock, working capital requirements and other overhead expenses through the provision of low-cost lending facilities, which include a six-month repayment free moratorium and the equivalent of one year interest free (subject to terms and conditions) with rates as low as 4.5% for the remaining period of the loan.
-The Covid-19 Loan scheme has seen a very strong uptake in recent months, with EUR18.6 million sanctioned to 683 businesses up to 31 July 2020 [update]; (vi) July 30, EUR500 million expansion to the Future Growth Loan Scheme, the government’s scheme to support SMEs, farmers and fishing.
-The additional funding will be provided by the European Investment Bank Group.
+(i) 9 March 2020, EUR200 million for the Rescue and Restructuring Scheme available through Enterprise Ireland for vulnerable but viable firms.
+The scheme would offer loans repayable over a period of 18 months; (ii) 8 April 2020, EUR650 million for the SBCI's working capital and longer-term loan schemes; (iii) 8 April 2020, EUR180 million Sustaining Enterprise Fund for firms in the manufacturing and international services sectors; (iv) EUR7.6 million funding support for online trading; (v) EUR20 million for Microfinance Ireland for COVID-19 loans with interest rates dropped from 7.8% to 4.5%.
+31 August 2020, The Tánaiste and Minister for Enterprise, Trade and Employment, announced that EUR15 million is being made available to re-open the COVID-19 Loan Fund which assists businesses with fewer than ten employees, which have been impacted negatively by COVID-19.
+It provides much-needed funding to help microenterprises meet payments for stock, working capital requirements and other overhead expenses through the provision of low-cost lending facilities, which include a six-month repayment free moratorium and the equivalent of one-year interest free (subject to terms and conditions) with rates as low as 4.5% for the remaining period of the loan.
+The COVID-19 Loan scheme has seen a very strong uptake in recent months, with EUR18.6 million sanctioned to 683 businesses up to 31 July 2020; (vi) 30 July 2020, EUR500 million expansion to the Future Growth Loan Scheme, the government’s scheme to support SMEs, farmers and fishing.
+The additional funding will be provided by the European Investment Bank Group; (vii) 13 October 2020, Government presented 2021 budget including additional measures for COVID response: EUR39 million in continued access to low cost loans for business.

 |03B - Forbearance|